docker-mailserver/docker-mailserver-helm/charts/docker-mailserver/README.md

 This path is [mapped](#persistence) to a Kubernetes Volume.

+Optionally (but reccomended), create a [`NetworkPolicy`](https://kubernetes.io/docs/concepts/services-networking/network-policies/) that only allows appropriate pods to connect to the DMS pod.

 ## Configuration

 Assuming you still have a command prompt [open](#getting-started) in the running container, run the setup command to see additional configuration options: